IoTPanic/pixelpusher/README.md

 `username` - User's username to login with, this can be the same as the name but it should stay the

 `password` - Hash of the user password for a login, is excluded from any request, on a login this field can be used to submit a plaintext password value.

+`created` - The time the user was created

+`last_login` - Last time this user has logged in.

 ## API